skalavala/Multi-Room-Audio-Centralized-Audio-for-Home/airplay.md

 # Enable AirPlay on your Multi-room Audio System

-I use shairport-sync (`https://github.com/mikebrady/shairport-sync`) to enable airplay, so that I can stream YouTube and other content straight to my multi-room audio setup.
+I use shairport-sync (`https://github.com/mikebrady/shairport-sync`) to enable airplay, so that I can stream YouTube (only audio) and other content straight to my multi-room audio setup.

 The set is pretty straight forward, you just need to install `shairport-sync` libraries on your machine using the following command
 ```